kometen/http_post/README.md

 GET's the converted file with the same name as the original but with the heic extension.

 The converter also handles png-files.

-If you find it usefull a tiny donation can be made to the following litecon address MBqiqTdjCcMsvdnxi7dKHiVcwWtWLKJvLo to cover the cost of running the smallest server (droplet) at Digital Ocean.
-And keep it small!